insected/bobbae_gcp-wiki/Kubernetes-Storage.md

 ### ceph and Rook

 [Rook](https://rook.io/
 ) is a storage orchestration tool that provides a cloud-native, open source solution for a diverse set of storage providers.
 Rook uses the power of Kubernetes to turn a storage system into self-managing services that provide a seamless experience for saving Kubernetes application or deployment data.
+Rook can use [NFS](NFS), Cassandra or Ceph.

 [Ceph](Ceph) is a highly scalable distributed-storage solution offering object, block, and file storage.
 Ceph clusters are designed to run on any hardware using the so-called CRUSH algorithm (Controlled Replication Under Scalable Hashing).